abraham2512/beasttools-maven/README.md

 # Beast Microservice

-Akka Actors and Akka HTTP based microservice built for distributed processing and visualization of geo-spatial data using the BEAST library for geospatial data
+Akka Actors and Akka HTTP based microservice built for distributed processing and visualization of geo-spatial data using the [BEAST](https://bitbucket.org/bdlabucr/beast/src/master/) library

 For more documentation, please check this link https://abraham2512.github.io/beastapi-docs/